 Albuquerque, NM 87110 | Tel: 505.292.9333

-Work is also available direct from the artist, with complimentary ground shipping within the Continental US.
+If you are not near the gallery, work is also available direct from the artist, with complimentary ground shipping within the Continental US.

 See the slide show of images above for the current status of each piece.